jschementi/iron-websites/ruby/browser/spec.v2.rst

 The external file can be a ``*.zip`` file; this is useful for larger libraries where it may be cumbersome to list all the script files out as script-tags.
-The type attribute must be set to ``application/x-zip-compressed``.
-The value of the src attribute will be placed on the language’s path, and basically treated as a folder.
+The type attribute can be set to ``application/x-zip-compressed`` or ``application/zip``.
+The value of the src attribute will be placed on the language's path, and basically treated as a folder.
 When a script file is requested from any other script, the language will try to find it by using its path and checking for the existence of the file.
 If the path contains a ``*.zip`` portion of the path, it will